 - Make sure your employees are aware of the visit.
 Urge them to be respectful whether or not they agree with every vote or position taken by their elected officials.
 Tell them not to be intimidated, and to describe their role(s) in your business.
 Members of Congress need and want to hear from constituents gainfully employed in their state or district.

-- In the course of the visit, you should feel free to explain your excise tax payment process and seek support for the Craft Beverage Modernization and Tax Reform Act (H.R.
-2903/S. 1562).
+- In the course of the visit, you should feel free to explain your excise tax payment process and seek support for lowering the federal excise tax that small and independent brewers pay.

 - At the end of the visit, you may invite the Senator or Representative to join you for a beverage and snack keeping in mind the guidance below.